 How to use it (especially the user interface aspects):

-Meteor Madness is a very straightforward game to play by design.
+Meteor Buster is a very straightforward game to play by design.
 Only three keys are required to play the game: spacebar, left arrow and right arrow.
-The spacebar key is used to release the ball from the paddle at the start of the level, after a death and when using the magnate power up.
+The spacebar key is used to release the ball from the paddle at the start of the level, after a death and when using the magnet power-up.
 The left and right arrow keys are used to control the paddle so that the ball stays in the arena.

-From the main menu, the player can personalize his audio and difficulty preferences before playing the game.
+From the main menu, the player can personalize their audio and difficulty preferences before playing the game.

-How you modelled objects and entities:
+How have you modeled the objects and the entities:

 All the objects in this game take advantage of Unity’s in-built 3D game objects.
-The boundary walls are cylinders, the paddle and power-ups are capsules, the ball is a sphere and the blocks are either a cube, sphere or cube game object.
+The boundary walls are cylinders, the paddle and power-ups are capsules, the ball is a sphere and the blocks are either a cube or sphere game object.

-This was specifically designed so the game would look authentic and real.
-People who have played similar games would understand the game layout and feel comfortable with layout.
-We designed and textured the objects such that the game suited the theme of space without compromising on style.
+This was specifically designed so that the game would look authentic and real.
+People who have played similar games would understand the game layout and feel comfortable with the layout.
+We designed and textured the objects such that the game suited the space theme without compromising on style.

-Meteor Madness incorporates four different particle effects:
+Meteor Buster incorporates five different particle effects:

-The background particle effect
+The space debris background particle effect

-The ball’s particle effect
+The ball’s trail particle effect

-The paddle destroying particle effect
+The paddle’s death particle effect

-The destroyed bricks paddle effect
+The destroyed bricks rubble particle effect

+The pulsing particle effect under the paddle

-Whilst the background particle effect was taken from the Unity store, the other three were specifically created in order to improve stimulation and interaction with the player.
+Whilst the background particle effect was taken from the Unity Store, the other four were specifically created in order to improve stimulation and interaction with the player.

 How you handled the graphics pipeline and camera motion

-How did we manage the graphics pipeline???
+To handle the graphics pipeline we used the standard Post Processing Stack from the Unity Store in conjunction with Unity’s inbuilt features.
+This asset combines a complete set of image effects into a single post-process pipeline, allowing the combination of many effects to create the final display.
+In particular, we used the bloom, motion-blur and anti-aliasing effects in our game, making our game more visually appealing.

 Since this game is an ‘arcade’ style game, the camera is in a fixed position for the entirety of the game.
-The camera is position at a 50° slope to walls providing a more realistic and stimulating viewing angle.
+The camera is position at a 50° slope relative to the walls in order to provide a more stimulating viewing angle.

 Descriptions of how the shaders work

-We used the Phong shader provided from the tutorials on the ball (read: meteor) and power up when in power-ball mode, with a few modifications.
-In order to get both objects changing colour, we altered the shader to produce a different colour based on the Y-axis height to increase the gameplay aesthetics.
+We used the Phong shader provided from the tutorials on the ball and power up when in ‘power-ball’ mode, with a few modifications.
+In order to create the colour-changing effect, we altered the shader to produce different colours based on the object’s Y-axis height.
+This is akin to gaining invincibility in Mario Kart when consuming a ‘star’ powerup.
+Alongside the Phong component, the shader uses modular mathematics to define a repeating pattern of RGB values, which are assigned to the colour component of each vertex during the vertex shader, as shown: